+The A2500 has a handful of different preset functions, as well as a built-in digital timer.
 However, they aren't the most intuitively labeled, so you definitely have to consult the manual on their use for the first few times.
 Unfortunately, this appliance is definitely a little on the loud side, measuring in at 88 dBa on our SPL meter.

 This blender also gave an excellent performance in our soup test, perfectly liquefying the mixture to the extent that it passed entirely through the sieve without any getting caught.

-Accounting for the last 15% of the total score, our Grinding metric evaluated each blender on how well it did at making powdered sugar, grating hard parmesan cheese, and milling popcorn into corn flour.
+Our Grinding metric evaluated each blender on how well it did at making powdered sugar, grating hard parmesan cheese, and milling popcorn into corn flour.

 The A2500 did an excellent job at milling the corn flour, with 99% of the finished product passing our sieve test.